Here's how to trade a geopolitical shock

-According to Standard & Poor’s Dow Jones Indices, the $2.08 trillion wiped off global equity markets on Friday was the biggest daily loss ever — beating the Lehman Brothers bankruptcy during the 2008 financial crisis and the Black Monday stock market crash of 1987.
+Turkey, a NATO member, claims that the Russian jet violated Turkish airspace.
+Russia denied this, and its president Vladimir Putin called the act a “stab in the back by the associates of terrorism.”

-And following the market chaos, a bunch of analysts sent out negative and ominous notes with key words like “recession,” “contagion,” and “stagflation.”
+Shortly after the news broke, Turkish and Russian stocks fell.
+The Borsa Istanbul 100 Index dropped by as much as 4.4% (the most in five months), while the lira weakened by about 1% against the dollar.
+Meanwhile, Russia’s RTS Index retreated by roughly 4%.

-Notably, this emotional response to a political shock is actually quite typical of investor (or, more broadly, human) behaviour.
+Notably, this is actually quite typical of investor (or, more broadly, human) behaviour.
 Geopolitical events tend to make traders and investors nervous, which then sometimes leads to volatility in financial markets.

-Credit Suisse’s Head of Research and Deputy Global CIO Giles Keating and his team reviewed data last June on major geopolitical events in the last 100-plus years and found that stocks generally bounced back up after these shocks.
+Credit Suisse’s Head of Research and Deputy Global CIO Giles Keating and his team reviewed data back in June on major geopolitical events in the last 100-plus years and found that stocks generally bounced back up after these shocks.

 “This suggests that the most profitable strategy has usually been the contrarian one of buying into price falls caused by such incidents,” Keating wrote.